If your traffic is stuck, your strategy isn’t broken, it's incomplete. Let’s cut through the noise.

 Ground your analysis in outcomes.
 It’s not just “what’s missing” it’s “what’s missing for your growth goals.”

-2. Audit Your Existing Content Ecosystem
+2. Step 2: Audit Your Content Inventory for Gaps

 You can’t identify a gap until you know what you already have.